swyphcosmo/vscode-spellchecker/README.md

 ## Description

-This extension is a spell checker that uses a local dictionary for offline usage. [hunspell-spellchecker](https://github.com/GitbookIO/hunspell-spellchecker) is used to load hunspell formatted dictionaries.
+This extension is a spell checker that uses a local dictionary for offline usage.
+Atom's [node-spellchecker module](https://github.com/atom/node-spellchecker) is used to load NSSpellChecker, Hunspell, or the Windows 8 Spell Check API, depending on your platform.
 Errors are highlighted, and hovering over them will show possible suggestions.
-The `suggest` function was modified according to [https://github.com/GitbookIO/hunspell-spellchecker/pull/7] to speed up word suggestions.

 This extension can be found on the [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=swyphcosmo.spellchecker).